Statutes

 (3) Alterations of the statutes are concluded by the General Assembly in accordance with § 33 BGB (German Civil Code) with a 3/4 majority of the present members.
 An alteration of the aims of the society is only possible with the agreement of all members.

-(1) The dissolution of the society can only be considered after such an application has been brought before the Executive Committee within three months before the General Assembly by at least 2/3rd of the members.
-For the conclusion to dissolve the society a 3/4 majority of the present members is required.
+(1) The dissolution of the society can only be considered after such an application has been brought before the Executive Committee within three months before the General Assembly by at least 2/3 of the members.
+For the decision to dissolve the society a 3/4 majority of the present members is required.

-(2) If the society is dissolved its property falls to the "Deutsche Forschungsgemeinschaft", who will use it exclusively for non-profit purposes.
-The agreement of the relevant revenue office must be obtained in advance.
+(2) If the society is dissolved its property is transferred to the "Deutsche Forschungsgemeinschaft" (DFG; German Research Foundation), who must use it exclusively for non-profit purposes.
+The agreement of the local tax office must be obtained in advance.